top of page

 4. Step out when ready, saying: “My energy is mine.
 I choose what enters”

-These rituals belong to no one and everyone.
+These practices belong to no one and everyone.
 Use them when you need to rethread yourself back together.
-Use them when you’re falling apart.
-Use them when language fails but you still want to speak.
+Use them when you are falling apart.
+Use them when words fail but you still want to speak.

 With you in the grief, in the madness, in the becoming